Jamie Long

 Jamie Long (born December 19, 1981) is an American politician serving in the Minnesota House of Representatives since 2019.
 A member of the Minnesota Democratic–Farmer–Labor Party (DFL), Long represents District 61B, which includes parts of southern Minneapolis in Hennepin County, Minnesota.

-Since 2023, Long has served as the Majority Leader of the Minnesota House of Representatives.
+From 2023 to 2025, Long served as the Majority Leader of the Minnesota House of Representatives.

 Early life, education, and career

-Long attended Carleton College, graduating with a Bachelor of Arts in political science, and George Washington University, graduating with a Juris Doctor.
+Long attended Carleton College, graduating with a Bachelor of Arts in political science in 2004, and George Washington University, graduating with a Juris Doctor in 2007.

-Long has worked as an environmental attorney, an energy and transportation aide in the United States Congress.
-A self-described progressive, Long previously worked for former U.S. Representative Keith Ellison as his deputy chief of staff and legislative director.
+Long has worked as an environmental attorney, an energy and transportation aide in the United States Congress and worked for Sheldon Whitehouse and Diana DeGette.

+Long previously worked as former U.S. Representative Keith Ellison's deputy chief of staff and legislative director.
+He managed Ellison's 2017 campaign for Democratic National Committee chair.
+He was chair of the Linden Hills Neighborhood Council and a board member of Minneapolis Climate Action.

 Minnesota House of Representatives

-Long was elected to the Minnesota House of Representatives in 2018, following the retirement of DFL incumbent Paul Thissen who was appointed to serve as an associate justice on the Minnesota Supreme Court, and has been reelected every two years since.
+Long was elected to the Minnesota House of Representatives in 2018 and has been reelected every two years since.
+He first ran after eight-term incumbent Paul Thissen announced he would not seek reelection in order to run for governor of Minnesota.

-During the 2019-20 session, he served as an assistant majority leader and vice-chair of the Energy and Climate Finance and Policy Committee.
-From 2021-22, Long served as chair of the Climate and Energy Finance and Policy Committee.
+From 2021 to 2022, Long chaired the Climate and Energy Finance and Policy Committee.
+He served as an assistant majority leader of the House DFL caucus and as vice chair of the Energy and Climate Finance and Policy Committee from 2019 to 2020.

-After the 2022 election, Long was elected to serve as Majority Leader of the Minnesota House of Representatives, succeeding Ryan Winkler, who did not seek reelection.
-Long is the chair of the Rules and Legislative Administration Committee.
+After the 2022 election, Long was elected to serve as majority leader of the Minnesota House of Representatives, succeeding Ryan Winkler, who did not seek reelection.
+He chairs the Rules and Legislative Administration Committee.
+Long was mentioned as a potential candidate for majority leader after the 2018 election.

+As majority leader, Long has listed investments in affordable housing, child care, and climate change among his caucus's top priorities for the 2023 legislative session.
+He spoke in support of high-profile bills to protect abortion rights, provide driver's licenses to undocumented residents, make Minnesota a refuge state for transgender people, and provide funding to the attorney general to hire more prosecutors.
+He said he was concerned about proposals to eliminate the Social Security tax for "very wealthy" Minnesotans.